Debussy Sheet Music

 - During the later stages of his life Debussy had an alter ego called Monsieur Croche.
 He expressed his cutting views of composers, audiences, institutions and musical politics.
 After his death this collation of articles was published into a book.
 This was something Debussy had planned to do himself.

-- Claude Debussy died on the 5th March 2018, four days after the first shots were fired at the Battle of the Somme.
-On the day of the funeral, the streets of Paris were empty as the Germans invaded.
+- He died aged 55 on the 5th March 2018 of colorectal cancer.
+It was four days after the first shots were fired at the Battle of the Somme so on the day of the funeral the streets of Paris were empty as the Germans invaded.

 “Music is the silence between the notes”.